NEW to AUSSIE N?

 Resin Kits & 3d printing

-Small manufacturers making kitsThere are many people out there making speciality items the manufacturers aren’t making in bulk overseas.
+Small manufacturers making kitsThere are many local people out there making speciality items the overseas manufacturers aren’t making in bulk.

 When it comes to kits there are things to keep in mind.
-Is it a resin casting or 3D printed.
-Resin casting is stronger whilst 3D printing can be more brittle.
+Is it a resin casting or 3D printed?
+Resin casting is stronger and easily worked, whilst 3D printing can be more brittle but provides superior detail.

 Lyndon’s Trains